Labirintami/doc/docs/form/api/сontainer/сontainer_setProperties_method.md

 @changelog: added in v7.2

-The method invokes the afterChangeProperties and beforeChangeProperties events. `to do - check, есть ли у Container events`
+The method invokes the afterChangeProperties and beforeChangeProperties events. `to do - after events ready`

 It is possible to change values of the following properties of the Container control:
-- `hidden` - (boolean) defines whether a control is hidden
-- `disabled` - (boolean) defines whether a control is enabled (false) or disabled (true)

 - `width` - (string|number|"content") the width of a control
 - `height` - (string|number|"content") the height of a control
 - `padding` - (string|number) sets padding between a cell and a border of a control
-- `css` - (string) adds style classes to a control string